 What Factors Can Contribute to Multi-Vehicle Highway Crashes Involving Stationary Vehicles?

 Visibility conditions also play a role, including lighting, weather, and roadway curves.
-When a vehicle or emergency unit is stopped on the shoulder or at the edge of a lane, approaching drivers must quickly adjust their course.
+When a vehicle or emergency unit is stopped on the shoulder or at the edge of a lane, approaching drivers must quickly adjust.
+Texas passed its Move Over or Slow Down law in direct response to the state frequently recording the highest number of work zone fatalities in the country, and the law was expanded to cover additional public service vehicles, with enforcement increasing across the state heading into 2026.